jabyess/jabyess.github.io/instructions.md

 - can i figure out a way to show git diffs of revisions for posts? like have a button that shows a previous version compared to the newest version? that might be neat.
 - get footnotes working properly. they work in obsidian but not html. https://stackoverflow.com/questions/66964/how-do-i-create-a-link-to-a-footnote-in-html
 - add about me section or something to index page.
+- add some css styling to >blockquote sections, currently its just indented